 jQuery Datatables with AJAX in PHP

 jQuery DataTables is a jQuery library that enhances the layout and functionality of HTML tables by providing useful built-in features to display large datasets in an organized manner.
 This post demonstrates how to integrate jQuery DataTables with server-side processing in PHP via AJAX.
-We are going to create following files for this post:
+We are going to create the following files for this post:

 3. index.html: The HTML page where the datatable will be displayed.